bonnieho/VoxScrape/README.md

 # VoxScrape (News Scraper)

-Coding Bootcamp - Data scraping exercise based on a non-relational database technology (Mongo) to successfully pull news articles from a given site and allow for the storage of custom notes associated with those articles.
+Coding Bootcamp - Data scraping exercise based on a non-relational database technology (MongoDB) to successfully pull news articles from a given site and allow for the storage of custom notes associated with those articles.
+(MongoDB, Express, Node.js, javascript, html, css)